ZhgChg.Li

 {

-"key_id": "Key ID written on App Store Connect",
+"key_id": "The Key ID from App Store Connect",

-"issuer_id": "Issuer ID written on App Store Connect",
+"issuer_id": "The Issuer ID from App Store Connect",

-"key": "-----BEGIN PRIVATE KEY----- remember to replace line breaks with\n-----END PRIVATE KEY-----",
+"key": "-----BEGIN PRIVATE KEY-----Remember to replace line breaks with \n-----END PRIVATE KEY-----",

 "duration": 1200, # optional (maximum 1200)